Stratio/deep-spark/doc/t40-basic-application.md

 [INFO] ------------------------------------------------------------------------
 ~~~~

-Finally, copy the jar to the same location that has been set in the [context configuration](#runningStep1) (variable “jar”):
+Finally, copy the jar to the same location that has been set in "[Step 1: Configure the Context](#step-1-configure-the-context)"
+(variable "jar"):

 ~~~~ {.code}
 $ cp /PATH/TO/ECLIPSE_WORKSPACE/MyProject/target/MyProject-0.0.1.jar /PATH/TO/JAR